Stalag 17 (1953) - full transcript

 - Yes, I do say!

-One of us is a stoolie.
+One of us is a dirty, stinking stoolie!

-Is that Einstein's theory,
+Is that Einstein's theory

-or you figure it out yourself?
+or did you figure it out yourself?

-New dames in the Russian compound!
+in the Russian compound.

 New dames!
-New dames!

-New dames in the Russian compound!
+in the Russian compound!

 Let's open up the third front!

-just the two of us?
+a little borscht, just the two of us?

 Hey, Russki, Russki!